|

 I've been considering sheepskin seat covers for comfort, not to protect the seats in my BA.
 I had considered those wetsuit type xr covers in the past (my ute is not xr but has same seats) and decided that was a bad idea for the exact reasoning of the OP, I'm not keen to save the seats for someone else.
 Comfort though is a different issue.
 No doubt won't look as good and could be construed as being poxy but my back will be happier and snug.

-On the other stuff..
-I have a fat black steering wheel cover as my hands are stuffed from repetitive work and I prefer a fatter wheel then mine has provided.
 I have rubber floor mats because the floor ends up covered in ingrained bits of grass and cops a hammering in rainy weather, nothing to do with resale just looks crappy to myself and is painful to clean all the time.
 The stuff doesn't show up on a rubber mat but stands out like dogs balls on carpet.
-I have a dashmat as well because it gets covered in dust and hairs.
-Also my last 2 cars the dash cracked badly from the sun.
-More annoying as an owner then a future seller having dealing with some of these things.

 __________________

 '03 BA XLS Falcon.
-'08 BF SR Falcon.
-'08 CL Focus. |

-08-04-2009, 03:08 AM | #3 | |||
+Old 08-04-2009, 03:08 AM #3

 *SILVER SERVICE PILOT*